Our Guide to Costa Rica Dental Treatment Including Teeth Implants

 First, remember that no experienced dentist anywhere in the world has a 100% success rate.
 Complications do happen from time to time but the best dentists are the ones that know how to (and are willing to) fix the problem.

-That said, you can certainly take precautions to minimize your chances of ending up with one of the ‘bad’ ones.
+That said, you can certainly take precautions to minimise your chances of ending up with one of the ‘bad’ ones.
 When it comes to dental tourism in Costa Rica, the best approach is to do as much research as possible before making your selection.
 Towards the end of this article you’ll find some more information about the kinds of things to consider.

-In terms of safety while traveling, Costa Rica has the lowest crime rate of all Central American countries.
+In terms of safety while travelling, Costa Rica has the lowest crime rate of all Central American countries.
 However, the capital San Jose (which has the largest concentration of dental tourism clinics) still has a problem with non-violent crime.
 To avoid becoming a victim of petty theft, take some common-sense precautions such as keeping valuables out of sight.
-This blog post has some useful information about ways to keep yourself and your belongings safe if traveling there.
+This blog post has some useful information about ways to keep yourself and your belongings safe if travelling there.

 Costa Rica dental training

-Any dentists wanting to specialize in a certain practice must complete another 2-3 years of training.
+Any dentists wanting to specialise in a certain practice must complete another 2-3 years of training.
 Many travel to Europe and North America to complete this training, so not only do they gain access to the latest equipment, they also speak excellent English.

 There is no continuing education requirement, but the best dentists in Costa Rica will take the initiative to stay up-to-date with the latest industry standards anyway.
 Ask your dentist for evidence of regular training so you know they haven’t fallen behind.

 All qualified dentists in Costa Rica must register with the Colegio de Cirujanos Dentistas de Costa Rica (College of Dental Surgeons of Costa Rica).
-On their website you can view a full list of the general dentists and specialists authorized to practice, as well as those who have been suspended.
+On their website you can view a full list of the general dentists and specialists authorised to practice, as well as those who have been suspended.
 The website is all in Spanish but you can translate it within your web browser.